Beginner’s Photography Workshop

-The next workshop is April 2, 2017 from 12pm to 3pm.
+The next workshop is full.
 I’m also working on an online version of the workshop.
-If you sign up on this page, you can get notified when my online workshop is ready and get my ebook “12 tips to taking better photos of your family”.
+If you sign up on this page, you can get notified when my online workshop is ready and get my FREE ebook “12 tips to taking better photos of your family”.

 If that date doesn’t work for you, you can click here to subscribe to my workshop mailing list to be notified of future workshops or see how you can book your own private workshop or one-on-one lessons.
 I’m also working on an online workshop that will span over seven weeks and include editing.

 This workshop is aimed at people who have a DSLR (or advanced compact camera) but haven’t gotten around to learning to use it in manual mode (or for more tricky situations).
 It will introduce you to the basics of photography and help you take better photos of daily life.

 Note: This workshop will be limited to 7 participants to allow for student questions and personal attention.